Ancestral Instrument Method for Causal Inference without Complete Knowledge: Conclusion

 \section{Conclusion}

-One of the major challenges for real-world application of causal effect estimation is the latent variables in a system, especially when the treatment and outcome share latent confounders.
-In this work, we propose the concept of ancestral IV in MAG to estimate causal effect from data with latent variables, including latent confounders.
-We have proposed the theory for supporting the search for a set of observed variables (conditioning set) that instrumentalizes a given ancestral IV in MAG, as well as in a PAG for data-driven discovery of the conditioning set of a given ancestral IV.
+One of the major challenges for the real-world application of causal effect estimation is the latent variables in a system, especially when the treatment and outcome share latent confounders.
+In this work, we study the graphical properties of an ancestral IV using a MAG to estimate causal effect from data with latent variables, including latent confounders.
+We have proposed the theory for supporting the search for a set of observed variables (a conditioning set) that instrumentalizes a given ancestral IV in a mapped MAG, as well as in a PAG for data-driven discovery of a conditioning set of a given ancestral IV.
 Based on the theory, we propose an algorithm, \emph{AIViP} to achieve unbiased causal effect estimation from data with latent variables.
-The extensive experiments on synthetic and real-world datasets demonstrate that \emph{AIViP} is very capable in handling data with latent confounders, even when the data contains collider bias, and \emph{AIViP} outperforms the state-of the-art estimators.
+The extensive experiments on synthetic and real-world datasets demonstrate that \emph{AIViP} is very capable of handling data with latent confounders, even when the data contains collider bias, and \emph{AIViP} outperforms the state-of-the-art estimators.